panzi/qjoypad/README.txt

    Thank you for your interest and for your support, Mark.
      _________________________________________________________

 Chapter 7.
+Licensing

-This software is GPL!
+   This software is licensed under the terms of the GNU GPLv2.

-   Check  out  LICENSE.txt or http://www.gnu.org/licenses/gpl.txt
-   for  details!
-The  bare  bones  of  it  is,  this  program is distributed  in  open-source  form so that others may share it freely,  learn from it, or modify it as they see fit.
-However, under no circumstances can it be sold!

-   This  code  was  written entirely by Nathan Gaylinn (excepting the  code used for displaying a tray icon that is adapted from the  Psi source [http://psi.affinix.com/]) but is based on the idea of xjoypad by Erich Kitzmüller.

-   Yay for the power GPL gives to developers!
+   Please see LICENSE.txt for a full text of the license.